 Our kitchens are more often than not in need of some serious decluttering after the festive season.
 Locate your dried food and decant them into kilner jars.
 This will keep things cohesive and seamless in the kitchen, creating a space that is uniform and aesthetically satisfying.

 Day 23.
-Reduce your tupperware stash by 50 percent
+Reduce your container stash by 50 percent

-'Minimalist living is not only about having a clean home, it is also about celebrating nature and authenticity,' say Hélène Pinaud and Julien Schwartzmann of Heju Studio (opens in new tab).
+'Minimalist living is not only about having a clean home, it is also about celebrating nature and authenticity,' say Hélène Pinaud and Julien Schwartzmann of Heju Studio.
 'Focus on raw materials like wood, stone, and concrete,' and try and get rid of plastic in the home.
-One big source of plastic is often our Tupperware collection.
+One big source of plastic is often our plastic container collection.
 Go through and pair the lids, being ruthless and getting rid of any that have lost their lid.
-Try and get rid of old Tupperware and only keep your favorites.
+Try and get rid of old containers and only keep your favorites.

 Day 24.
 Cracked crockery - mend it or trash it